hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 But this danger exists only in that stage of Bhakti which is called the *preparatory* (Gauni).
-When Bhakti has become ripe and has passed into that form which is called the *supreme* (Parâ), no more is there any fear of these hideous manifestations of fanaticism; that soul which is overpowered by this higher form of Bhakti is too near the God of Love to become an instrument for the diffusion of hatred.
+When Bhakti has become ripe and has passed into that form which is called the *supreme* (Parā), no more is there any fear of these hideous manifestations of fanaticism; that soul which is overpowered by this higher form of Bhakti is too near the God of Love to become an instrument for the diffusion of hatred.